chinamike65/hugo-tuolesi/content/book6/book6en.md

 Writing: Writing is writing books and sayings.

-Tibetan Buddhism, especially the Gelug School and the Kadam School, must meet three conditions for writing: First, the content to be written must first be inherited.
+Tibetan Buddhism, especially the Gelug School and the Kadam School, must meet three conditions for writing: First, the content to be written must first be transmitted.

 For example, if you want to write the four additions, you must first have the inheritance of the four additions; secondly, which method to write about, you must thoroughly understand the method; thirdly, when you really write, you must have the encouragement and persuasion of Buddhas and Bodhisattvas.
 Please, to write.

-For example, when Master Tsongkhapa wrote "The Extensive Treatise on the Stages of the Path to Bodhi", all the lineage patriarchs appeared and encouraged Master Tsongkhapa to write "The Great Treatise on the Stages of the Bodhi Path".
+For example, when Master Tsongkhapa wrote "The Great Treatise on the Stages of the Path to Enlightenment", all the lineage patriarchs appeared and encouraged Master Tsongkhapa to write it.

 Manjushri appeared three times in person to encourage Master Tsongkhapa.
-Under such circumstances, Master Tsongkhapa wrote "The Broad Treatise on the Stages of the Bodhi Path".
+Under such circumstances, Master Tsongkhapa wrote "The Great Treatise on the Stages of the Path to Enlightenment".

-Some essential Dharma-doors cannot be written if Buddhas and Bodhisattvas are not allowed to write them.
+Some essential Dharma-doors cannot be written if Buddhas and Bodhisattvas do not allow them to be written.

 There are these three conditions to write a book and say it, and you can't write it indiscriminately.

 There are two types of writings, general commentaries on sutras and practice rituals.

-For example, some ordinary explanations of sutras or sutras can be written by people who do not need to be highly accomplished.
+For example, some ordinary explanations of sutras or tantras can be written by people who do not need to be highly accomplished.

 However, some rituals cannot be written until they reach the level of Bodhisattva, and they must be cultivated to the level of Bodhisattva before they can be written.

 What are the benefits of writing a graded Bodhisattva?
 The rituals written by the bodhisattvas of the rank contain his vows, the offerings in the rituals, etc. If we do not visualize them, but recite them, these things will also appear in front of the Buddhas and Bodhisattvas.

-Therefore, until that achievement is achieved, one cannot write rituals without that vow.
+Therefore, until that achievement is reached, one cannot write rituals without that vow.
 Only Buddhas and Bodhisattvas can write them, and ordinary people cannot.

 Listening, thinking, cultivating, lecturing, debating, and writing are the tasks of the Gelug monks.